 In the event of parents and carers being unhappy with anything within school or wishing to make a complaint they should first contact the class teacher if it relates to a class based matter, or a member of the Senior Leadership Team (SLT) if it relates to other elements of school.
-Please make an appointment with Ms Drake or Mrs Jackson, or with the Head teacher Mrs Reed if the matter is very serious.
+Please make an appointment with Ms Drake, or with the Headteacher Mrs Reed if the matter is very serious.